Report on Risks and Opportunities

-Future refinancing and cash investments are exposed to the risks and opportunities of interest rate fluctuations.
+Variable interest and current financial liabilities are exposed to the risks and opportunities of interest rate fluctuations.
 These are also managed and reduced using derivatives.
-Following the issue of multiple fixed-interest financing instruments within the context of the Sigma-Aldrich acquisition, interest rate risks have declined.
-They have a potentially moderate negative impact, are considered unlikely and pose low risks overall.
+Interest rate risks have a potentially moderate negative impact, are considered unlikely and pose low risks overall.

 We have commitments in connection with pension obligations.
 The present value of defined benefit obligations can be significantly increased or reduced by changes in the relevant valuation parameters, for example the interest rate or future salary increases.
 Pension obligations are regularly assessed as part of annual actuarial reports.
-Some of these obligations are covered by the pension provisions reported in the balance sheet, while other obligations are funded by plan assets (further information can be found under ”Provisions for pensions and other post-employment benefits” in the Notes to the Group accounts).
+The obligations are covered by the pension provisions reported in the balance sheet based on the assumptions as of the balance sheet date.
+Some of these obligations are funded by plan assets (further information can be found under “Provisions for pensions and other post-employment benefits” in the Notes to the Consolidated Financial Statements).
 To the extent that pension obligations are covered by plan assets consisting of interest-bearing securities, shares, real estate, and other financial assets, decreasing or negative returns on these assets can adversely affect the fair value of plan assets and thus result in further additions to pension provisions.
 By contrast, rising returns increase the value of plan assets, thereby resulting in excess cover of plan liabilities.
 We increase the opportunities of fluctuations in the market value of plan assets on the one hand and reduce the risks on the other by using a diversified investment strategy.
-The possible risk due to pension obligations could have a moderate negative impact on the net assets, financial position and results of operations, and is classified as a medium risk.
+The unlikely risk due to pension obligations could have moderate negative effects on the net assets, financial position and results of operations, and is to be classified as low.

-The capital market uses the assessments published by rating agencies to help lenders assess the risks of a financial instrument.
-We are currently rated by the agencies Standard & Poor’s and Moody’s.
-While Standard & Poor’s issued a long-term rating of A with a negative outlook, Moody’s issued a Baa1 rating with a negative outlook.
-The latest drop in the Moody’s rating by one grade in 2014 as well as the negative outlook of both rating agencies is due to the higher debt level following the Sigma-Aldrich transaction.
+The capital market uses the assessments published by rating agencies to help lenders assess the risks of a financial instrument used by Merck.
+We are currently rated by Standard & Poor’s and Moody’s, and since 2016 also by Scope.
+Standard & Poor’s has issued a long-term credit rating of A with a stable outlook, Moody’s a rating of Baa1 with a stable outlook, and Scope a rating of A-, likewise with a stable outlook.
 In line with market procedures, our financing conditions are closely tied to our rating.
 The better a rating, the more favorably we can generally raise funds on the capital market or from banks.